jncraton/operating-systems-cpsc4420/lectures/08-threads.md

 ----------------------

 - Nearly all systems now have multiple processors
-- How are threads useful here
+- How are threads useful here?